 Section V: Parking Permits and Allocation of Lots

-1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway; Erdman; Campus Center; Athletics; Campus Safety; West House; English House; Russian Center; Rockefeller Courtyard; Rhoads; School of Social Work.
+1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway; Erdman (upper and lower due to construction); Campus Center; Athletics; Campus Safety; West House; English House; Russian Center; Rockefeller Courtyard; Rhoads; School of Social Work.

-2. Resident Students: Parking permits allow for parking in designated spaces in the following lots: Brecon; Batten; Erdman (lower lot only); and Gateway (lower lot).
+2. Resident Students: Parking permits allow for parking in designated spaces in the following lots: Brecon; Batten, and Gateway near HR (lower lot- all spaces have a parking sign for Residents).
 Overflow parking is available in the Athletics Lot.
 Resident student parking is no longer allowed in the Radnor lot or at the Campus Center.

-3. Commuter Students: Parking permits allow for parking in designated spaces in the following lots: Campus Center (Blue Dots); School of Social Work.
+3. Commuter Students: Parking permits allow for parking in designated spaces in the following lots: Campus Center (Blue Dots); Graduate School of Social Work and Social Research.
 Overflow parking is available in the Athletics Lot.

-4. Visitor parking is provided in the following lots: Wyndham (Wyndham Guest only); Gateway; Campus Center; Athletics Lot.
+4. Visitor parking is provided in the following lots: Wyndham (Wyndham Guest only); Gateway; Campus Center (20 minute parking); Athletics Lot.